AeroGeekDean/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Predict the Sign Type for Each Image

-#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-Identify where in your code predictions were made.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Below is graphical results visualizing the prediction performance on each of these 30 images.

 Explanation on each element of the visualization are as follow: